Deepak391/Flutter/README.md

  ### About App

- This is the first all, its a basic app with contain basic scaffhol and Display ``` Hello, World ```.
+ This is the first app.

+ Its a basic app with contain basic scaffold and Display ``` Hello, World ``` in center of body.

 For help getting started with Flutter development, view the